 The subject-verb agreement patterns found in Polish co- and który-relatives modifying subject head nouns suggest that movement of the head noun out of the RC in Polish should not be involved in the derivation of these structures, since they both allow optionality of agreement in certain contexts.
 The only asymmetry arises with respect to the context in which such optionality may occur.
-That is, whereas co-relatives allow either full or default agreement regardless of the grammatical gender of their head nouns, który-relatives show the same pattern only when the case forms of the relative pronoun and the numeral head noun are compatible, which is the case with non-virile nominals.
+That is, whereas subject co-relatives allow either full or default agreement regardless of the grammatical gender of their head nouns, subject który-relatives show the same pattern only when the case forms of the relative pronoun and the numeral head noun are compatible, which is the case with non-virile nominals.
 The asymmetry between Polish virile and non-virile head nouns can be attributed to the accusative-nominative syncretism, which is uniformly found among the non-virile relative pronoun który and higher numerals.
 Because its morphological case form is always compatible with the numeral case form, the Accusative Case feature of the external numeral phrase can be erroneously extended to the relative pronoun (or null operator), resulting in default agreement on the verbal predicate within the relative.
 This, however, is impossible for numeral phrases containing virile nouns, due to the unambiguously nominative form of the virile relative pronoun.
 The same optionality in agreement is not available for object GoQ head nouns in either co- or który-relatives and regardless of the grammatical gender of the head noun.
-This result suggests that Case attraction can apply only when the external head noun is an accusative marked GoQ subject.
+This result suggests that Case attraction can apply only when the external head noun is an accusative-marked GoQ subject.

 References